-Instead of searching the non-local information in the intra-slice, depth graph convolutional module aims to explicitly obtain the useful similar information in the inter-slices, which also reflects the behavior of the radiologists, i.e., sliding the mouse to leverage front-and-rear slices that helps the denoising of the ROI with heavy noise.
-For every pixel in the feature space of a CT slice, let construct a depth graph $G_{d} = (V,E)$.
+\textbf{Depth Graph Convolutional Module.} Although widely-adopted 3D CNN can implicitly impose contextual information, depth graph convolutional module aims to explicitly obtain the useful contextual information in the inter-slices.
+For every pixel in the feature space of a CT slice, a depth graph (a.k.a., inter-slice graph) $G_{d} = (V,E)$ is constructed.
 Assume that there are $M$ vertices in a depth graph $G_{d}$, represented as $v_{i} \in V$ for a vertex.
 Each edge is a pair of vertices, represented as $(v_{i}, v_{j}) \in E$, ${\forall} i < j$.
 Our goal is also to represent the context relations among features and aggregate them.
 We adopt the same aggregation method as described in \textit{Plane Graph Convolutional Module}.
 In this paper, $M$ is set to 3, as the number of slices for a 3D input is not large.